rsmngdlmx/maquiavelog/README.md

 # maquiavelog
-A general purpose log to use in any Node JS project.
+A simple to use log for any Node JS project.